Science meets... AGE ART

 Science meets Music - November 27th 2020, 7 pm

-On this evening, American pianist Hilda Huang will play the music by Bach and Beethoven and the biologist Ueli Schibler will examine the circadian clock in his lecture entitled "The Circadian Symphony: a 24-hour clock in every body cell".
+On this evening, American pianist Hilda Huang played the music by Bach and Beethoven and the biologist Ueli Schibler examined the circadian clock in his lecture entitled "The Circadian Symphony: a 24-hour clock in every body cell".

 - Introduction: Dr. Gabriella Lundkvist